metaversityfoundation/metaversityfoundation.github.io/index.md

 We ephasise an education and community around **Open Tools** for **Individual Professional and Creative Empowerment**.

 ### [**Join our Discord**](https://discord.gg/Amsm5KD) - [![Discord Chat](https://img.shields.io/discord/139274054300467200.svg)](https://discord.gg/Amsm5KD)

 ## Why?

 The future will be wild.
 The way we connect with each other is changing again.
 Augmented Reality, Virtual Reality, Computer Vision, and Machine Learning are disrupting each other over and over.
 The web and our social networks will be reimaged as ubiquitous virtual spaces.
-We intend to share the knowledge behind these maricle innovations with anyone interested in the hopes that togheter we can create these digital landsapes to the limits of our collective immagination.
+We intend to share the knowledge behind these innovations with anyone interested in the hopes that together we can create digital landscapes to the limits of our collective imagination.

 ## What You Need

-#### We are starting with four Reality Engineer skills: 3D, XR, AI, Ethics
+#### We are starting with four Reality Engineer skills: Web Fundamentals, 3D, XR, Blockchain, AI, Ethics

 ### [**3D - Create Spatial Content**](https://en.wikipedia.org/wiki/Metaverse)